ChaosRez/llm-context-management/README.md

 ### Scenario Mode

 When `runServerMode` is `false`, Context Manager runs in a non-interactive test mode based on a scenario file.
-This mode is useful for automated testing and benchmarking.
+This mode is useful for development and testing.

 - It reads a sequence of user messages from a YAML file specified by `scenarioFilePath`.
 - At startup, it prompts the user to choose the context method (`raw` or `tokenized`) for the entire scenario run.